I started learning the PHP programming language in 2003.

 Fast, flexible, and pragmatic, PHP powers everything from your blog to the most popular websites in the world.

-To run PHP you need to install a web server, install PHP, and if you want to install a database, such as MySQL to use database.
+To run PHP you need to install a web server, install PHP, and if you want to install a database, such as MySQL to use a database.

 The PHP acronym comes from Personal Home Page.